 ESA Deep Space Antenna Systems

-SED provided three deep space antenna systems to the European Space Agency (ESA), used for ESA’s deep space and high-elliptical-orbit missions.
+Calian, Advanced Technologies provided three deep-space antenna systems to the European Space Agency (ESA), used for ESA’s deep space and high-elliptical-orbit missions.
 Each system included a 35m antenna system, located in Australia, Spain, and Argentina.
 In each case, the antenna system communicates with the spacecraft, sending commands and receiving health, status, and scientific data.
 The systems form the backbone of ESA’s Deep Space Network and are used for numerous flagship science and exploration missions led by ESA.
-As prime contractor, SED was responsible for program management, system design, final installation and commissioning, and overall technical performance.
-SED placed and managed major subcontracts with companies in Germany, France, Australia and Spain.
+As prime contractor, Calian, Advanced Technologies was responsible for program management, system design, final installation and commissioning, and overall technical performance.
+Calian, Advanced Technologies placed and managed major subcontracts with companies in Germany, France, Australia and Spain.

 The demanding management and technical requirements of this program demonstrate the depth of our capabilities.
 The antenna system, designed for 15 years of operational use with a mean time between failures of 15,000 hours, consists of the following subsystems that meet the requirements shown:

-Monitor and Control Subsystem – Both local and remote monitor and control is provided for all parameters that characterize subsystem performance, status, and fault conditions.
+- Monitor and Control Subsystem – Both local and remote monitor and control are provided for all parameters that characterize subsystem performance, status, and fault conditions.